Vladimir Skočajić

-Vladimir Skočajić (born 11 November 1954) is Bosnian football manager and former player.
-A winger, is most famous for his playing for FK Velež from Mostar, where he scored 48 goals in 153 matches.
+Vladimir Skočajić (14 October 1954 – 11 December 2024) was a Bosnian football player and manager.
+A winger, he played for FK Velež from Mostar, where he scored 48 goals in 153 matches.
+Skočajić died on 11 December 2024, at the age of 70.

 Playing career

 Skočajić started his career in FK Velež Mostar.
-He is known for scoring 4 goals against strong Dinamo Zagreb.
-The game ended 9–2, and symbolically, it happened on 9 February 1980.
+He is known for scoring four goals against Dinamo Zagreb on 9 February 1980 in a game that ended 9–2.
 He is one of the two Velež players, the other being Vladimir Matijević, who won the Yugoslav Cup twice, in 1981 and 1986.
 Nicknamed Taramba, he moved to Greece to play for Apollon Kalamarias.

-He finished his career because of a serious car accident.
-His recovery lasted for four months.
+His career ended due to a serious car accident; his recovery took four months.